sralter/monitoring_and_analysis/README.md

 ### General Logging Facility <a name='general_logging'></a>

-PyMAAP now provides a single entry point for all application-level messages, with:
+PyMAAP also provides a single entry point for all application-level messages, with:

 - **Rotating file** (plain-text) at `<log_dir>/general.log`
 - **Rotating file** (JSON) at `<log_dir>/general.json.log`